Shlomo Aviner: Controversies

 Aviner's outspoken views have provoked controversy.
 In the wake of Pope John Paul II's visit to Bethlehem in 2000, during which he announced that the Vatican had always recognized "Palestinian national rights to a homeland", Aviner said that the pope's goal was simply to obtain a foothold for the Catholic Church in Jerusalem.

 Aviner has been accused of sexual abuse.
 Some of these accusations were published in Maariv.
-As a result of the uproar following the publication, the newspaper appointed an independent investigator, the psychiatrist Netanel Laor, who came to the conclusion that Aviner was innocent, though maybe guilty of practicing therapy without the backing of a professional.
-The expert also said that Aviner's intentions were honorable.
-After the public prosecutor closed the investigation due to "lack of guilt" (as opposed to "lack of evidence"), Maariv published a retraction.
+The newspaper appointed an arbitrator Professor Nathaniel Laor, who in his position as a public figure and not in his professional capacity as a psychiatrist, determined that "the central characteristic in the matter was communication deficiencies stemming from the absence of close professional guidance in the mental health field" adding that "he should not be accused of sexual harassment but rather be criticized for entering the professional field without support."
+The public prosecutor closed the investigation due to "lack of guilt."

 Aviner is a founder of Atzat Nefesh, an organisation that promotes conversion therapy for homosexuals, which he is a strong proponent of.
 Despite the Israel Ministry of Health's rejection of conversion therapy as pseudo-science, Aviner has said that he will continue to refer homosexuals to the organisation.

 In 2005, prior to the forced mass eviction of Jews from Gush Katif as part of the Israeli disengagement from Gaza, he took a rabbinical stance that soldiers deployed to the scene should not refuse orders.
 He explained that the religious issue was the state's responsibility, not the individual's.
-Aviner opposed the resistance to the eviction plans, in one case getting physical with a protestor.
+Aviner opposed the resistance to the eviction plans, in one case getting physical with a protester.
 In 2007, in an article about Baruch Marzel's threats regarding repeated attempts by the Israeli government to evacuate Homesh, Aviner shared his view that the IDF was correct in its reasoning to remove the latest wave of settlers and demonstrators from the site of the abandoned settlement in order to protect them from future terrorist attacks.
 He made a distinction between the IDF's responsibility to protect settlements and its responsibility to protect demonstrators, saying that while the IDF should use any means at its disposal to protect a settlement and keep it intact, including using armed forces, it should nevertheless evacuate demonstrators if that is deemed necessary to protect their lives.

 In 2009, a booklet drawing on Aviner's teachings entitled, "Go Fight My Fight: A Daily Study Table for the Soldier and Commander in a Time of War", was published especially for Operation Cast Lead.
 Its existence was revealed by Breaking the Silence, a group of Israeli ex-soldiers who accused Aviner of encouraging them to disregard the international laws of war aimed at protecting civilians.
 Some have interpreted the booklet as advising soldiers that cruelty is sometimes a "good attribute".
 In December 2010, in the wake of a controversial rabbis' letter spearheaded by Shmuel Eliyahu forbidding the renting of homes to Arabs in Israel, Aviner endorsed the initiative.